oracle-devrel/leagueoflegends-optimizer/hols/mlwithoci/infra/infra.md

 ## Task 6: Downloading DataSets

+We'll access datasets uploaded to OCI Object Storage.
+You don't need to download any datasets by yourself, everything will be automated.

+They are optionally also uploaded to [this Kaggle repository](https://www.kaggle.com/datasets/jasperan/league-of-legends-1v1-matchups-results).
+This repository contains several files, make sure you check all available datasets if you're interested and give a thumbs up if you find them useful.

-We now need to load our datasets into our environment.
+We're now going to load our datasets into our environment.
 For that, we reuse the terminal we created in the previous step:

 ![open terminal](./images/open_terminal.png)

-Then, we execute the following command, which will download all necessary datasets:
+Then, we execute the following command, which will download all datasets uploaded to Object Storage:

 ```